alonisser/abstractions-talk/presentation.md

 --

-It might also has to do with software development "silos", Who's concern is it? it's not a db vendor concern nor a saas db provider concern but also out of the immediate responsibilty of app devs.
+It might also have to do with software development "silos".
+Whose concern is it? it's not a db vendor's concern nor a saas db provider's concern but it's also out of the immediate responsibilty of app devs.

 ---